fireundubh/playwithfire/unity/turning-a-release-build-into-a-debug-build.md

 9. Edit `boot.config`, add the line `player-connection-debug=1`, and save.
 10. Replace `mono-2.0-bdwgc.dll` in the game's `MonoBleedingEdge` folder with the debug version from the Unity Editor's `MonoBleedingEdge` folder.

+## Disable Steamworks

+Steamworks .NET interferes with debug logging.
+(See: [Known Issue/Won't Fix](https://issuetracker.unity3d.com/issues/builds-with-steamworks-dot-net-dont-show-the-errors-files-and-lines-details-in-the-stacktrace))

+> Most GOG builds still use Steamworks, if the game is available on Steam.
+{.is-warning}

+1. Create a file in the game's executable folder named `steam_appid.txt`
+2. In that file, enter the game's Steam AppID only.
+The Steam AppID for any game can be found in the game's Steam store page URL, or at SteamDB.
+3. Save the file.

 # Instructions

+These instructions are intended to allow developers and other technical users to obtain detailed call stacks from release builds.
+If you are compiling the game's assemblies with full debug symbols, you don't need to follow these instructions, although Step 3 could be useful.

 ## Step 1: Patch PDB State